amlan-banaji/amlan-banaji.github.io/_pages/probability2026.md

 We will start the lectures from Section 8.6, and a rough list of topics (these may change somewhat) which I intend to cover is available [here](https://amlan-banaji.github.io/files/Probability2Topics.pdf).

 A list of some terminology, results, and concepts from Probability Theory 1 which you should be familiar with is available [here](https://amlan-banaji.github.io/files/TermsFromProbability1.pdf).

+A standalone proof of the central limit theorem (based on the proof in the Geiss-Geiss book) is available [here](https://amlan-banaji.github.io/files/CLT_proof.pdf).